EdgarHE/hello-k8s/storage/README.md

 ## ConfigMap
 We can consider ConfigMap as a PV/dir which contains a set of *variables* or files.
+- variables (key-value): if cm is mounted, key is displayed as file in the dir, value as content of the file
+- file: if cm is mounted, file is displayed as fil in the dir

 ### Creation
-Create from a YAML file
-- `kubectl create -f cm.yaml`
+- `kubectl create -f cm.yaml`: create from a YAML file
-- `kubectl get cm`

-Create from a host dir or file
+- `kubectl create configmap cm1 --from-file=./configs`: create from a host dir
-- `kubectl create configmap cm1 --from-file=./configs`
+- `kubectl create configmap cm2 --from-file=./configs/db.conf --from-file=./configs/cache.conf`: create from a host file
-- `kubectl create configmap cm2 --from-file=./configs/db.conf --from-file=./configs/cache.conf`
+- `kubectl create configmap cm3 --from-literal=key1=value1`: create from a key-value
-- `kubectl get configmap`

 ### Usage
 Pass Config to pod as env